mxjoly/react-ssr-setup/README.md

 ## Usage

 There are npm scripts for all the relevant things.
 The server will always be started on port 8500 unless otherwise specified in process.env.PORT.
 You can use a .env file to specify env vars.
-If you want to use them in your client side code, don't forget to add them in config/env.js.
+If you want to use them in your client side code, don't forget to add them in config/env.ts.

 #### `npm start`

-Starts the app in development mode: creates a new client and server dev build using webpack, starts the Express server build (for both file serving and server side pre-rendering) and keeps webpack open in watchmode.
+Starts the app in development mode: creates a new client and server dev build using Webpack, starts the Express server build (for both file serving and server side pre-rendering) and keeps webpack open in watchmode.
 Updates the app (if possible) on change using HMR.

 #### `npm run build`